Frequently Asked Questions

 the United States?

-A: Americans wishing to support our work with $1000 or more may donate through Tides Foundation (see our donation page) and receive a U.S. 501(c)(3) official donation receipt that can be used for income tax purposes.
+A: Americans wishing to support our work have various options to make a tax deductible donation.
 And we would be happy to recommend U.S. conservation organizations worthy of your support — just about this.

 Q: I'm making a donation on someone else's

 behalf in lieu of a gift.
 Can you send the receipt to that person?

 A: No, the Income Tax Act does not allow that.
 We must issue the receipt to the person making the donation.
 But we will send a letter of thanks to the "giftee".

 barrage of mail from you?)

 A: ICFC will not sell, trade or give your information to any third party.
 We keep mailings to a minimum and respect donors wishes regarding frequency and means of communications.
 We typically send: your donation receipt; the Annual Report for the year in which a donation was received; and an end-of-year Newsletter and invitation to make further donations to ICFC.
 There may also be the occasional special communication regarding a specific program that you support.

 Tough questionsQ: Does conservation in developing countries come at the expense of poor people?

 A: Nature conservation actually aligns well with the interests of the world's poor.
 About 1.1 billion people depend on protected areas for their livelihoods (source).
 And natural ecosystems are essential for maintaining the Earth's life support systems (see the next question/answer), including agriculture and fisheries, on which many rural people depend for their livelihoods.

 Conservation is not only about protected areas.
 It also involves helping rural communities adapt to living in harmony with nature.
 A few examples: planting of trees to prevent erosion and improve water regimes; innovative ways to avoid conflicts with elephants or other wildlife; and deploying solar or high-efficiency stoves to preserve woody vegetation.
 Such actions help both poor rural people and nature.

 Q: If we conserve more natural ecosystems, how